Tarapacá campaign: Landing at Pisagua

 At 6 am on November 2, a twelve ship convoy appeared on the horizon alerting the Allied defences of Pisagua.
 The ensuing bombardment silenced the two forts guarding the bay entrance and marked the start of the landing operation.
 The first wave of boats managed to establish a beach head despite the resistance of the Bolivian defenders deployed behind improvised trenches.
 The second echelon pushed back the Allies and drove them off the port.
 Two more regiments were unshipped over a near beach at Junín but failed in reaching on time to battle.

 The victory allowed the Chileans to establish a starting point from where to scout the region and repel the Allies.
 Immediately, cavalry scouts were sent to seek for water supplies and enemy troops.
 One of them encountered and crushed some Allied cavalry at Germania on November 6.
 Following the rail road, the raids found a water dwell at Dolores saltpetre office, which was rapidly reinforced with 6,500 men within the week, under Colonel Emilio Sotomayor.

 When the Chilean move over Pisagua was known at Tacna, the Allies rapidly decided that General Daza, the Bolivian President, would lead his army to a rendezvous point set at Tana River's den, near Pisagua, where he would meet Buendía.
 From here both later would counterattack the Chileans to the sea.
 But, Daza wasn't sure of his officers' loyalty, and deliberately wore down his army.
 The Bolivians left Tacna and gathered around Arica by November 8, where the soldiers got drunk and lost all discipline.
 Finally, on the 11, Daza departed from Arica to Chaca, about 50 km south-southeast.
-However, his drunken soldiers collapsed about half way, since Daza allowed his men to carry wine instead of water, with fatal consequences for many of them.
+However, his drunken soldiers collapsed about halfway, since Daza allowed his men to carry wine instead of water, with fatal consequences for many of them.
 Finally, when Daza reached the Camarones River on the 14, he had already lost 200 men.
 He was 50 km. away from Tana, and used the poor condition of his troops as an excuse to turn back north, action known as the Camarones betrayal.

 The loss of Pisagua left Gen. Buendía in a difficult position.
 Pisagua and Iquique were his communications lines, and since May, Iquique was under blockade.
 Therefore, the liberation of Pisagua became his main objective.
 Buendía left Iquique on November 5 moving to Agua Santa where his forces were to reunite.
 From here he marched to Porvenir, prior to move north to join with Daza.
 However, on his way he encountered the Chileans over San Francisco hill near Dolores.